Gamify-IT/docs/dev-manuals/test-plans/minigames/regex-game-frontend/plans/u-regex-game-2-highscore-update.md

 ## Typical procedure

-1. the tester plays the game but does not yet reach the maximum higscore.
+1. Play the game without reaching the highscore
-2. the tester sees his previous higscore in the menu.
+2. Inspect your (previous) highscore in the menu
-3. by trying again, he surpasses his previous best performance.
+3. Play again, now surpassing the highscore
-4. This will update the higscore in the meu.
+4. The new highscore is displayed in the menu

 ## Alternative procedures

-1.1.
-In the menu a wrong score is displayed as highscore \
-2.1 The tester sees his previous higscore in the menu (0).
-4.1 The higscore

 ## Criticality